Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 <a name="outputdata"></a>
 ## Subscribe to output data

-You can use `SinkNode` to get the output tensor data from the pipeline:
+You can use `SinkNode` to get the output tensor data from the Pipeline:

 ```csharp
 /* Firstly, declare the event handler for the data received event. */